Pulkit-Khandelwal/upenn-picsl-brain-ex-vivo/exvivo-segm-demo-docker.md

 - Replace ${LATEST_TAG} with the latest version of the Docker.
 See change logs above.

-# Sample data
-I provide a sample `ex vivo` T2w image at the [box](https://upenn.box.com/s/q24zo6enivytnerko2ovt5kfzqq141ec) link.
-Use this image to test this docker container.
-There is also an `in vivo` flair image.

 # Docker image
 My docker image is located at `https://hub.docker.com/r/pulks/docker_hippogang_exvivo_segm`